 It’s a little over a mile so wear comfortable shoes and don’t forget to bring your camera because the Williamsburg Bridge is the perfect spot for a photoshoot!

-Play some Brewskee Ball at Full Circle Bar
+Play Unlimited Skeeball at Full Circle Bar

 They even have leagues for those who want to get serious with the sport!
-This is a fun hang out spot, date spot, and place to just play some skeeball while enjoying a nice adult beverage!
+This is a fun hang-out spot, date spot, and place to just play some skeeball while enjoying a nice adult beverage!

 If you’re looking for a great bite to eat, head to Emmy’s Squared just down the street before or after your brewskee ball playing!

-Some of the best things to do in Williamsburg, Brooklyn is on one strip, Bedford Avenue!
-Williamsburg is actually one of the larger neighborhoods so its not fair to say that’s where everything is, but there is quite a lot going on down Bedford Ave, and a lot of what isn’t is just off of Bedford Avenue!
+Jean-Michel Basquiat and Andy Warhol by KOBRA Fight For Street Art in WilliamsburgSome of the best things to do in Williamsburg, Brooklyn are all located on one strip, Bedford Avenue!
+Williamsburg is actually one of the larger neighborhoods so it’s not fair to say that’s where everything is, but there is quite a lot going on down Bedford Ave, and a lot of what isn’t is just off of Bedford Avenue!

-Easily one of the best things to do in Williamsburg, Brooklyn is hunt down all the incredible murals in this neighborhood.
+Muhammed Ali mural by Brolga in Williamsburg BrooklynEasily one of the best things to do in Williamsburg, Brooklyn is hunt down all the incredible murals in this neighborhood.
 Even if you’re not looking for them actively you will pass by a ton!
+And as the nature of street art goes, some of your favorite murals come and go and then new ones appear.

-Even the advertisements and what would be traditional billboards elsewhere are actual pieces of art covering entire sides of buildings disguised as street art as well as stores like Warby Parker embracing the hipster neighborhood (I mean their entire brand is hipster) with their murals to even Dunkin Donuts with entire wall size murals.
+Even the advertisements and what would be traditional billboards elsewhere are actual pieces of art covering entire sides of buildings disguised as street art as well as stores like Warby Parker embracing the hipster neighborhood (I mean their entire brand is hipster) with their murals to even Dunkin Donuts with entire wall-size murals.

 You can’t help but love the splashes of color from artists all over the world including some of the biggest names in the street art world scene like pieces from Kobra, Brolga, ROA, and JR to name a few.